 Do you see the problem?
 Trying to figure out what is “reasonable” in such a case is extremely difficult.
 However, reverse contingent fees are not outright impossible.
 At least under the ABA rules—your state may vary: ABA Formal Opinion 93-373 allows these odd fees so long as “the amount saved is reasonably determinable, the fee is reasonable in amount under the circumstances, and the client’s agreement to the fee arrangement is fully informed.”

-Will the client pay it?
-Get informed consent for contingency fees.
+Will the client pay my contingency fee?

 When it all comes down to it, the real question is this: Will the client pay the fee without complaining to the state bar?
 That may sound a bit cynical.
 But assuming that you have explained the risk inherent in the case, getting informed consent for contingency fees shouldn’t be too big of an issue.
 Obtaining informed consent should also insulate you from later complaints about your “unreasonable” fee.

-Will the client pay it?
-Get informed consent for contingency fees.
+Get informed consent for contingency fees

 What is the standard contingency fee for an attorney?